fcostin/tcplb/docs/DESIGN.md

 For the proof-of-concept, the server & a compatible client will restrict themselves to option 3, TLS 1.3.

+The server and client will additionally configure their respective TLS 1.3 "signature_algorithms" extension to restrict the range of signature algorithms they are willing to accept to include Ed25519 only.
+See: [rfc8446.html#section-4.2.3](https://www.rfc-editor.org/rfc/rfc8446.
+html#section-4.2.3).

 ### Authentication

 Authentication will be implemented using TLS with mutual authentication between the client and the server.

+All certificates (client, server) will use the Ed25519 key algorithm.

 The server must be configured with a certificate and corresponding private key.
 This certificate will be presented to clients who wish to negotiate TLS connections.

 The server will load trusted CA certs from the environment in the usual